Stremio/stremio-addon-sdk/README.md

-# Stremio Add-on SDK 🧙
+# Stremio Addon SDK 🧙

 ![Stremio](https://www.stremio.com/website/stremio-purple-small.png)

-The **🧙  Stremio Add-on SDK 🧙** was developed by the Stremio Team as a way of vastly simplifying Node.js add-on creation for our streaming platform.
+The **🧙  Stremio Addon SDK 🧙** was developed by the Stremio Team as a way of vastly simplifying Node.js addon creation for our streaming platform.

 Stremio currently supports Windows, macOS, Linux, Android and iOS.